Miss Marple (TV series): Production

 The evocative theme tune for the TV series was composed by Ken Howard and Alan Blaikley.
 The series opening titles featured paintings by renowned illustrator Paul Birkbeck of seemingly pleasant village life, darkened by suspicious looking characters and the shot of a murder victim behind a cricket sight screen.
 Gossipy women were made to look like they were hiding secrets, whilst the vicar appeared to be hiding in the shadows.
+Finally, a wealthy aristocrat sheds a bitter tear as she gazes through her Manor House window.
 For the first four adaptations, these paintings were black and white, but from "The Murder at the Vicarage" onwards, new colour drawings replaced them.
+In addition, these replacement colour drawings showed the characters with early 1950s fashions and hairstyles, in contrast to the black and white characters who were painted in late 1940s fashions, referencing the passing of time in the stories.
+The colour drawing of the lady in her Manor House also includes a degree of animation, as the curtains she looks through gently billow in the wind.
 The series closing credits featured a contemplative portrait of Hickson as Miss Marple in her trademark straw hat.
+This too was also revised after the first four adaptations.
+The later image showed Miss Marple without her glasses.

 Adaptations of the books A Caribbean Mystery (1964) and Nemesis (1971) were filmed out of order.
 "Nemesis" was produced in February 1987 and "A Caribbean Mystery" in December 1989.
 The significance of this is the character Jason Rafiel, who is introduced in A Caribbean Mystery and in Nemesis has died and made a request of Miss Marple to solve a years-old mystery.
 Because the two episodes were filmed out of order, viewers of "Nemesis" are clueless as to what part Jason Rafiel played in Miss Marple's life until they watch "A Caribbean Mystery".
 Rafiel was portrayed by Frank Gatliff in "Nemesis", and by Donald Pleasence in "A Caribbean Mystery".

 The character of Inspector Craddock presents another inconsistency in the series.
 The character is clearly unknown to Miss Marple in "A Murder is Announced" but in his second appearance in "The Mirror Crack'd from Side to Side", Craddock is Miss Marple's nephew.